4d/docs/website/translated_docs/es/Desktop/building.md

 #### Ubicación de 4D Server

 Click on the **[...]** button and use the *Browse for folder* dialog box to locate the 4D Server application.
-In macOS, you must select the 4D Server package directly.
+En macOS, debe seleccionar directamente el paquete 4D Server.

 #### Versión actual